Kray-G/kilite/README.md

     * Execution from C source code is also already supported.
   * Various platforms are supported.
     * Not only x86_64, but also PPC64, aarch64, etc.
-  * It is easy to hold the code as a library, like it's .bmir file.
+  * It is easy to hold the code as a library, like it's a .bmir file.
     * Compiling separatedly, you can execute it all together later.
-    * You can write the library by C language if you need, and use it as .bmir as it is.
+    * You can write the library by C language if you need, and use it as a .bmir as it is.

 ## TODO